Tourism in Guatemala

 Tourism became one of the main drivers of Guatemala's economy, an industry that reported more than $1.8 billion in 2008.
 Guatemala receives about two million tourists annually.

 In recent years, it has led to the visit of many cruise ships that touch important seaports in Guatemala, leading to more tourists visiting the country.

-In its territory, there are Mayan archaeological sites (Tikal in the Petén, Quiriguá in Izabal, Iximche in Tecpan Chimaltenango, and in the City of Guatemala).
-Destinations visited for their natural environment include Lake Atitlán and Semuc Champey.
-Historical tourism destinations include the colonial city of Antigua Guatemala, which is recognized by UNESCO Cultural Heritage.
+The country's territory encompasses major Classic and Preclassic Maya archaeological centers, including Tikal and El Mirador in the Petén Basin, Quiriguá in Izabal, and Iximche in Chimaltenango.
+Major natural attractions feature the endorheic volcanic basin of Lake Atitlán and the travertine karst formations of Semuc Champey along the Cahabón River.
+Cultural and historical tourism centers heavily on Antigua Guatemala, a former Spanish colonial capital designated as a UNESCO World Heritage Site in 1979 for its preserved Baroque architecture and urban grid.

 Heritage

-Tourism in Guatemala has grown gradually; it is an attractive destination because of the abundant and varied natural environment and its long beaches of white sand and dark sand, coral reefs, flora and fauna, and archaeological sites, its colonial history, plus its culture expressed in their customs and traditional foods.
+Tourism in Guatemala has grown gradually.
+The increase of appeal stands from the diverse natural environment and its beaches of white sand and dark sand, coral reefs, flora and fauna, archaeological sites, its colonial history, and its culture expressed in their customs and traditional foods.

 There is a strong interest of the international community for archaeological sites like the city of Tikal, which was built and occupied in a period where the Mayan culture had its most literal and artistic expression, and was ruled by a dynasty of 16 kings.
 The Mayas of Tikal built many temples, a ball park, altars and steles in high and low relief.

-Guatemala is very popular for its archaeological sites, pre-Hispanic cities as well as tourist-religious centers like Basilica of Esquipulas and City of Esquipulas and also the beaches on the Pacific and Atlantic coasts of Guatemala.
-Other tourist destinations are the National Parks and others Protected Areas such as the Maya Biosphere Reserve.
+Guatemala is very popular for its archaeological sites, pre-Hispanic cities, and religious centers like the Basilica of Esquipulas in Esquipulas, as well as the beaches on the Pacific and Atlantic coasts of Guatemala.
+Other tourist destinations are national parks and other protected areas such as the Maya Biosphere Reserve.